Is it safe to travel to Spain and should I cancel my holiday after flooding disaster?

 Where in Spain has flooded?

-Torrential rain, which has amounted to a year’s worth in just eight hours in one region, has hit cities such as Valencia and Malaga, causing serious flash flooding.
+Torrential rain, which has amounted to a year’s worth in just eight hours in one region, hit cities such as Valencia and Malaga last week causing serious flash flooding.

-At least 158 people have died, but as search and rescue teams try and locate many who are unaccounted for, more rain is also predicted to be on its way in some of the worst-affected areas.
+At least 217 people have died, but as search and rescue teams try to locate many who are unaccounted for, more rain is also predicted in some of the worst-affected areas.

-The regional leader of Valencia, Carlos Mazon, also announced that they will launch an aid package of €250m as local authorities begin to try and clean up the destruction on the roads as services are restored.

-Emergency services are in their third day of search and rescue operations, with the official death toll rising from 95 to 158 in a day, with fears that as the floodwaters start to reduce, more bodies will be found in cars or under damaged structures.

-Spain’s prime minister Pedro Sánchez has announced that Valencia has been declared a disaster zone following the deadly flash flooding.

-Thousands of people are still facing power and water cuts and shortages of essentials, especially in the eastern region which was the worst affected.
+Thousands of people faced power and water cuts and shortages of essentials last week, especially in the eastern region which was the worst affected.

+Flooding has now hit Barcelona due to intense downfalls battering the region.
+Footage shows cars submerged and rainwater overwhelming towns in the region.

 Government travel advice